quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 "non-compliant DCIDs":

 * The DCID might not be long enough for the routing algorithm to process.
-* The config rotation bits {{config-rotation}} may not correspond to an active configuration.
+* The config rotation bits ({{config-rotation}}) may not correspond to an active configuration.
 * The extracted server mapping might not correspond to an active server.

-Load balancers MUST forward packets with long headers with non-compliant DCIDs to an active server using an algorithm of its own choosing.
+Load balancers MUST forward packets with long headers and non-compliant DCIDs to an active server using an algorithm of its own choosing.
 It need not coordinate this algorithm with the servers.
 The algorithm SHOULD be deterministic over short time scales so that related packets go to the same